Marcellis/mad-codelabs/docs/level7-task1/level7-task1.md

 }
 ```

-An Intent object is created using ACTION_PICK.
+An Intent object is created using `ACTION_PICK`.
 The Intent class contains static final strings with actions you can use
-that are already provided by the Android Framework such as opening the camera or in our case opening the picture
+that are already provided by the `Android Framework` such as opening the camera or in our case opening the picture
 gallery.
-We want the user to be able to pick an image from his photo gallery which means we will be needing the
+We want the user to be able to pick an image from his or her photo gallery which means we will be needing the
-ACTION_PICK action.
-We also need to set a type to the intent because we only want images and not for example videos.
+`ACTION_PICK` action.
+We also need to set a `type` to the intent because we only want images and not for example videos.

-After this startActivityForResult can be used to let Android know that it can start the activity defined by the Intent.
+After this `startActivityForResult` can be used to let Android know that it can start the activity defined by the
-Create a method called onGalleryClick which is responsible for all of this.
+Intent.
+Create a method called `onGalleryClick` which is responsible for all of this.
 Make sure you have created the
 onClickListener for this function.

 If you test the app you will notice that the gallery opens and you can select an image but then when the app returns to
-the CreateProfileActivity nothing has happened.
+the `CreateProfileActivity` nothing has happened.
 This is because we haven’t implemented the handling of the selected
 image yet.

 ### Handling image selected

+To implement the handling of the selected image do the following:

-- Override the onActivityResult method.
+- Override the `onActivityResult` method.
-- Check if the result code equals Activity.RESULT_OK and check if the requestCode equals GALLERY_REQUEST_CODE.
+- Check if the result code equals `Activity.RESULT_OK` and check if the requestCode equals `GALLERY_REQUEST_CODE`.
 - If the result and request code matches then you can get the uri from the selected image using data?.data.
-- Create a class variable called profileImageUri and set it to the value from data?.data.
-Also set the imageView to the
+- Create a class variable called `profileImageUri` and set it to the value from `data?.data`.
+Also set the `imageView`
-  profileImageUri.
+  to the
+  `profileImageUri`.

 `CreateProfileFragment.kt`